Inside the Systems

 Audience preferences shape coverage.
 Media organizations cover what generates engagement.
 Blaming "the media" for coverage patterns ignores how audience behavior influences decisions.
 Stories that audiences click, share, and watch receive more resources.

 24-hour news accelerated cycles.
 Before cable news and internet, news cycles were longer.
 Daily newspapers had once-a-day cycles.
 Now cycles can complete in hours.
 This acceleration leaves less time for investigation and more pressure for immediate coverage.
+Social media has compressed cycles even further, creating what some media researchers call "micro-cycles" that can rise and fall within a single afternoon.

 News cycles are emergent patterns arising from how news organizations make decisions under competitive pressure with limited resources.
 The cycles often poorly match actual importance of events, but they reflect real constraints and incentives.
 Understanding news cycles helps audiences consume news more critically, recognizing that coverage patterns reveal as much about media dynamics as about the world itself.
+The gap between what the news cycle covers and what actually matters in the world is not a failure of individual journalists but a structural feature of how attention, resources, and competition interact in the modern media ecosystem.
+Being aware of this gap is the first step toward compensating for it in your own information consumption.